How to Conduct User Acceptance Testing: Process Stages, Deliverables, and End-User Testing Place in Quality Assurance

 To get the most out of end-user testing, start with the training.
 Your testers and UAT manager are responsible for that.
 Consider structuring your training process to include the following aspects.

-- Introduce users to the testing process and its objectives.
+- Introduce users to the testing process, its objectives, and tools.

 - Provide them with reporting standards and guidelines.

 - Ensure users understand test cases properly, providing support if needed.

 - Supply them with access to the testing environment.